altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 ##### TWO WEEKS  AND SOME DAYS AGO
 {
 mn:RG
-~Robert was in pieces, parts scattered though the Link~ ~Fragments of a thought, formed together~
+~Robert was in pieces, parts scattered though the Link.
+Fragments of a thought, formed together.
-~A sense of self emerged, senses emerged~
+A sense of self emerged, senses emerged...
-~His back~
+His back~
 'Is it my back?
 My physical representation of a back.'
 ~Was sticky~
 *He was propelled throughout the link.
-Slamming into and congealing with himself* ~His sight returned~
+Slamming into and congealing with himself* ~His sight returned.
-~His eyes caught something darting around to is left~ *Twisting his head so he could see, he strained against the sticky back* ~Tentacles: as far as the eye could see~
+His eyes caught something darting around to his left~ *Twisting his head so he could see, he strained against the sticky back* ~Tentacles: as far as the eye could see.
-~Dark pink lines in the blackness~
+Dark pink lines in the blackness~
 *Robert struggled in earnest*
 ~Now realizing he was well and truly stuck~
 'I am on a tongue.'
-~The texture was a cat's tongue~
+~The texture was a cat's tongue.
-~He realized, that's what all those pink lines were~ ~Tongues~
+He realized, that's what all those pink lines were.
+Tongues~
 *Whipping back and forth*
 ~Like angry tornados~
 *Something flashed across his face*
 ~He saw it flutter down below his feet~
 'What was that?'
 *He looked down*
-~He wasn't in the link~
+~He wasn't in the link.
-~Below him was the link~
+Below him was the link.
-~The connection between minds lay open before him~ *But the link was growing distant*
+The connection between minds lay open before him~
+*But the link was growing distant*
 ~This was a void~
-*Robert was pulled away and he turned his head up* ~Above him was a creature of incomprehensible size~ ~Stretching the bare horizon from end to end in eyes~ ~The creature seemed to be growing, but no...~
+*Robert was pulled away and he turned his head up* ~Above him was a creature of incomprehensible size.
+Stretching the bare horizon from end to end in eyes.
+The creature seemed to be growing, but no...~
 *He was just getting closer*
 'That will eat me.'
-~His struggling was in vain as he was slowly raised up~ ~Moments passed and Robert slowly came to rest~
+~His struggling was in vain as he was slowly raised up.
+Moments passed and Robert slowly came to rest~
 *He looked back down*
-~At the end of the tongue was a bulge, fading into white~ ~He watched it gyrate~
+~At the end of the tongue was a bulge, fading into white.
+He watched it gyrate~
-~Robert turned his attention toward the creature above him~ ~At it's ends, the creature was pustulating new eyes~ ~As he grew closer he realized one eye was watching him~ 'Well, this is a weird way to die.'
+~Robert turned his attention toward the creature above him.
+At it's ends, the creature was pustulating new eyes.
+As he grew closer he realized one eye was watching him~ 'Well, this is a weird way to die.'
 ~And then he remembered~
-'I am already dead...'
+'I am already dead...
-'So what is this?'
+So what is this?'
-~There was a pause when he finally reached the creature's mouth~ ~It was about the size of a house~
+~There was a pause when he finally reached the creature's mouth.
+It was about the size of a house~
-~Another smaller mouth pustuled out next to the eye~ "NULL::You've made your bargain: Why have you tried to make another."
+*Another smaller mouth pustuled out next to the eye* "NULL::You've made your bargain: Why have you tried to make another."
 *Robert blinked*
 "RG::What?"